hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ### Step 4: Deliver Email Notification

-After recieving the data, the marketing automation platform personalizes the customer's email using the provided details and delivers the email to the customer.
+After recieving the required content, the marketing automation platform personalizes the customer's email using the provided details and delivers the email to the customer.

 ##### HotWax Commerce has ready integration with Listrak, a marketing automation platform.
 Here's a sample JSON file that is shared with Listrak's API for each shipment: